 Description

-HISTORY: the building incorporates material from the former manor house of the Robins family in Matson purchased by Selwyn from the Dean and Chapter of Gloucester Cathedral in 1766 and demolished.
+The interior of the building has not been inspected.
+The structure incorporates materials from the former manor house of the Robins family in Matson, which was purchased by Selwyn from the Dean and Chapter of Gloucester Cathedral in 1766 and subsequently demolished.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.